mattrotlevi/lava/README.md

 ## Contributing
 The intent of this project is to help pentesters in an Azure engagement.
-I specifically attempted to make the framework as to add to and grow as possible.
+I specifically attempted to make the framework as easy to add to and extend as possible.

 Therefore, if you want to add your own modules please feel free to submit a pull request, clone, or whatever.